Plasma Pen vs TCA Peels vs Electrocautery for Sebaceous Hyperplasia: The Honest 2026 Test

 The OcuraLife Plasma Pen is built for this

 Delivers focused plasma energy at the gland.
-Adjustable settings, single-use sterile tips.
+Nine power settings, single-use sterile tips.
 A scab forms, falls off on its own, and the skin renews.

 See the Plasma Pen